judoski366/Credit-Risk-Assessment-with-Data-From-Raw-Numbers-to-Smart-Decisions/README.md

 ![image alt text](https://github.com/judoski366/Credit-Risk-Assessment-with-Data-From-Raw-Numbers-to-Smart-Decisions/blob/main/Risk%20score%20app.PNG)

+### Analysis: The chart shows that the majority of loan applicants have a Moderate Risk Score (9,345 applicants), followed by those with a Low Risk Score (7,594 applicants).
+Applicants with a Very Low Risk Score total 1,797, while those with a High Risk Score and Very High Risk Score are significantly fewer, at 809 and 455 respectively.

+### 🔍 Key Insight: Most loan applicants fall into the moderate-to-low risk categories, suggesting that the applicant pool generally maintains a manageable level of financial risk, which is favorable for loan approvals.

 - How does risk score relate to loan approval?

 ![image alt text](https://github.com/judoski366/Credit-Risk-Assessment-with-Data-From-Raw-Numbers-to-Smart-Decisions/blob/main/Risk%20Score%20Dis.PNG)

+Analysis: The chart shows that 44% of approved loans were given to applicants with a Very Low Risk Score, followed closely by 42% to those with a Moderate Risk Score.
+Applicants with a Low Risk Score made up 14% of the approved loans.
+Meanwhile, applicants with a High Risk Score and Very High Risk Score contributed minimally to loan approvals.

+🔍 Key Insight: There is a strong negative relationship between risk score and loan approval.
+Applicants with lower risk scores (Very Low and Moderate) are significantly more likely to have their loans approved, highlighting that maintaining a low financial risk profile greatly enhances approval chances.

 - What is the average debt-to-income ratio among loan applicants?